-There are many different variable frequency drive (VFD) brands available today, each one with a different way of controlling a motor.
-KEB’s focus up through our generation 5 VFDs was almost limitless functionality within the drive.
-We achieved this with our internal positioning module and 8 selectable sets.
-The sets essentially allow you to store 8 different programs in the drive and switch to the appropriate one instantly via a digital input, over the bus, when the motor reaches a certain speed, etc… This makes for a very flexible and capable VFD.
-In order to leverage the full capability a user needs to know what parameters to use and when to use them.
-Every manufacturer’s VFD has a learning curve and typically the more flexible the product, the steeper the curve.
+Many different variable frequency drive (VFD) brands are available today, each with a different way of controlling a motor.
+KEB’s focus through our generation 5 VFDs was almost limitless functionality within the drive.
+We achieved this with our internal positioning module and eight selectable sets.
+The sets essentially allow you to store eight different programs in the drive and switch to the appropriate one instantly via a digital input, over the bus, when the motor reaches a certain speed, etc… This makes for a very flexible and capable VFD.
+To leverage the full capability, a user needs to know what parameters to use and when to use them.
+Every manufacturer’s VFD has a learning curve; typically, the more flexible the product, the steeper the curve.

 Related Article: KEB S6 Drive – Basic Start Up Proceedure